Rapidly deploying on-device eye tracking by distilling visual foundation models: Methods

-where $\lambda_t$ and $\lambda_e$ are hyperparameters to balance two learning objectives. $\lambda_e$ follows a cosine schedule, prioritizing distillation from the optimized VFM first, then adding EMA self-distillation as training progresses.
-This combines the benefits of both training paradigms: the student acquires knowledge from the VFM, and further refines these representations through EMA self-distillation with stable targets.
-At inference time, we deploy the on-device student network $f_s$.
+where $\lambda_t$ is a hyperparameter that weights the two sources of supervision: the optimized VFM teacher and the EMA student.
+A cosine schedule controls their relative contribution: it emphasizes distillation from the optimized VFM early in training and gradually shifts toward EMA self-distillation.
+This allows the student to first inherit structured representations from the optimized VFM and then refine them using stable EMA targets.
+At inference time, we deploy only the on-device student network $f_s$.